junghochoi-umd/cryptography-cmsc414fall2022/README.md

    appear at least twice.**
  * **All three transaction types will appear.**
  * **At a minimum, there will be one repeated BALANCE request transaction.**
+ * **There are no partial transactions, so every transaction that begins in the session will be complete.**

 See the Implementation Notes below for formatting of output and other requirements.